 Click to expand images below

 Catie was a 2018 ThoughtWorks Arts Resident, under the theme "Mechanical and Movement: Robotics".
 More about her residency can be found here and more about the piece can be found here.
 She collaborated with ThoughtWorks developers and the Consortium for Research and Robotics staff to create OUTPUT, a project including live performance, robotics, motion capture, custom software, short films, an improvisational structure, and a method for choreographing robots.
 The ABB IRB 6700 industrial robot named Wen is used throughout the piece, as a method of sourcing movement and character.
-Catie was drawn to the aesthetic and motion qualities of the robot and elected to reframe it as a
+Catie was drawn to the aesthetic and motion qualities of the robot and elected to reframe it as a choreographic source and character.

 One central artistic motivation is to illuminate how bodies - of both humans and robots - are mediated and represented through technology.
 These representations, when embedded into a performance context with the “real” bodies, show how much emotion and expression is lost and transformed across time and reprocessing.